Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 |MAY 9-31, 2013.
 No Confidence in Pathways Vote.

-With University Chancellor Matthew Goldstein stepping down and Board of Trustees Chair Benno Schmidt’s term ending, PSC launched a CUNY-wide No Confidence in Pathways referendum to send a message to the next administration.
-A strong vote of No Confidence will show that the faculty have no confidence in the quality and rigor of the Pathways curriculum.
+As University Chancellor Matthew Goldstein stepped down and Board of Trustees Chair Benno Schmidt’s term ended, PSC launched a CUNY-wide No Confidence in Pathways referendum to send a message to the next administration.
+A strong vote of No Confidence would show that the faculty have no confidence in the quality and rigor of the Pathways curriculum.

 |MAY 6, 2013.
 Pathways Online Ad Campaign Launched.